protonemedia/laravel-cross-eloquent-search/README.md

 ### Full-Text Search

 You may use [MySQL's Full-Text Search](https://laravel.com/docs/master/queries#full-text-where-clauses) by using the `addFullText` method.
 You can search through a single or multiple columns (using [full text indexes](https://laravel.com/docs/master/migrations#available-index-types)), and you can specify a set of options, for example, to specify the mode.
-You can even regular and full-text searches in one query:
+You can even mix regular and full-text searches in one query:

 ```php
 Search::new()